odinuv/web/en/apv/slides/sql-aggregation/slides.md

 ## Example -- Query 2A

 {% highlight sql %}
 SELECT person.first_name, person.last_name,
   location.city
 FROM
   person LEFT JOIN location
   ON person.id_location = location.id_location
 WHERE (city = 'Brno') OR (city IS NULL)
 {% endhighlight %}

-- Without condition, same result.
+- Without amy condition, the same result.
-- With condition gives you a list of persons living in Brno city or without address.
+- With a condition, gives you a list of persons living in Brno city or without an address.
 </section>

 <section markdown='1'>
 ## Example -- Query 2B

 {% highlight sql %}
 SELECT person.first_name, person.last_name,
   location_brno.city
 FROM person
   LEFT JOIN (
     SELECT city, id_location
   FROM location
     WHERE city = 'Brno'
   ) AS location_brno
 ON person.id_location = location_brno.id_location
 {% endhighlight %}

-- Gives a list of **all** persons and their address provided that they live in Brno.
+- Gives a list of **all** persons and their addresses provided that they live in Brno.
 </section>

 <section markdown='1'>
 ## Example -- Summary
-- In Queries 2A and 2B the search condition is moved into sub-query.
+- In Queries 2A and 2B the search condition is moved into a sub-query.
 - Queries 1A and 2A are functionally equivalent.
-    - 1A is simpler, but whatever you do, you cannot change it to result 2B.
+    - 1A is simpler, but whatever you do, you cannot change it to the result 2B.
     - It is an example of a dead-end approach.
-- Example of how tiny changes in the query can lead to very different results.
+- An example of how tiny changes in the query can lead to very different results.
-- Example of how tiny changes in the requirements can lead to very different queries.
+- An example of how tiny changes in the requirements can lead to very different queries.
 </section>

 <section markdown='1'>